Don’t wait to get sick to get healthy.

-I scour the globe on my travels and talk with experts and practitioners about how we can reduce stress, invite more joy and fun, change our eating habits, move more and laugh every day.
+I scour the globe on my travels and talk with experts and practitioners about how ways to increase our longevity and quality of life by reducing stress, inviting more joy and fun, changing our eating habits, moving more and laughing every day.

-On a wintery January afternoon in 2001, I was sitting next to my mother at the kitchen table.
+On a wintery January afternoon in 2001, my family and I were sitting next to my mother at the kitchen table.
 During our conversation, Mom suffered a debilitating stroke, one that left her with right side paresis.
 Mom had been a healthy, very active 65-year old restaurant owner who lived for family and others.
 She walked three miles every morning, worked late into the night, and squeezed a yoga class in whenever she could.
 But she also suffered from hypertension.

 Mom was a completely independent woman who took care of everyone else.
 Now, she had to allow herself to be taken care of.
 Mom’s first words in the ICU were “pay mortgage.”
 At that moment, I realized how unprepared I was.
 My family had no idea what bills needed to be paid, or how she had paid them.
 We didn’t have access to her bank account or know if she had a will.
 What was a health care proxy and did Mom have one?

 Fast forward, in 2009 Mom was diagnosed with Parkinson’s Disease and a few years later she would need round-the-clock care.
 And then in 2016, Dad who was a sculptor living in Vermont was diagnosed with frontal temporal dementia.
 At 85, he could no longer live on his own.

 Sadly, Mom passed away in October 2019 from a uterine tumor and Dad died suddenly in April 2020 from Covid-19.